oalterg/PiNextCloudFlareDeploy/README.md

 This project automates the deployment and management of a production-ready Nextcloud instance on a Raspberry Pi 5 or 4.

-It uses a Text User Interface (TUI) to manage a containerized stack (Docker Compose), secure remote access (Cloudflare Tunnel), and a robust backup system.
+It uses a Terminal User Interface (TUI) to manage a containerized stack (Docker Compose), secure remote access (Cloudflare Tunnel), and a robust backup system.

 -----